tvheadend/tvheadend-documentation/docs/webui/config_tvadapters.md

   > incompatible parameters (position, polarization, lo-hi).

 **Next tune delay in ms (0-2000)**
-: The delay before tuning in milliseconds after tuner stop.
-If the time after previous start and next start is greater than this value - the delay is not applied.
+: The minimum delay before tuning in milliseconds after tuner stop.
+If the time between the previous and next start is greater than this value then the delay is not applied.

 **Send full PLAY cmd**
 : Send the full RTSP PLAY command after full RTSP SETUP command.
-Some device firmwares require this to get MPEG-TS stream.
+Some device firmware require this to get an MPEG-TS stream.

 **Override tuner count**
-: Force tvheadend to see a specific number of tuners.
+: Force Tvheadend to see a specific number of tuners.

   > Some devices, notably AVM’s FRITZ!Box Cable 6490, report wrong number of tuners
   > and this setting allows you to override that.
 Any value below 1 or